ilanschnell/mastermind/README.md

 # Solving Mastermind

-Here are some example of how to invoke the program.
+Here are some example of how to invoke the program:

+    `+`: correct color in correct place
+    '-': only color correct

 1.)
 Program guesses it's own randomly generated code: